When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 • Comfortable employees are productive employees

-• An office that offers some of the amenities of home may boost morale, which comes as a great benefit
+• An office with a few of the comforts of home can lift morale, which comes as a real benefit

-Something as simple as finding a spot for a designated common area and stocking it with basic refreshments, comfortable furniture, and some plants could benefit an otherwise uninviting spot.
+Something as simple as a designated common area stocked with refreshments, comfortable furniture, and some plants can turn an uninviting spot around.

 #9 Not staying agile

-If you want to lead your organization to growth and, in turn, cultivate career advancement opportunities for your workers, this mistake could cost you tremendously.
-To put it simply, behaving rigidly is an express ticket to stagnancy.
+If you want to lead your organization to growth and create advancement opportunities for your people, this mistake can cost you.
+Rigidity is a fast track to stagnation.

-Your hybrid work model will need to stay agile to remain competitive.
-Many things that most employers would not have expected to accommodate years ago now routinely come up in interview communication.
+Your hybrid work model has to stay agile to stay competitive.
+Things employers wouldn’t have considered a few years ago now come up routinely in interviews.

 What are the disadvantages of hybrid working?